SumiSastri/dev-blogs/docs/gcp-firebase/part2-firebase-build.md

 Firebase Cloud Functions allow you to write custom functions to set up and manage your app's backend code.
 The code you write manages the Google Cloud Servers and your app's infrastructure.

-The advantage is that you can roll out new features progressively from the front-end of your app without worrying too-much about how to manage infrastructure.
+The advantage is that you can roll out new features progressively from the frontend of your app without worrying too-much about how to manage infrastructure.
 Start-ups find this a good option as employing cloud infrastructure engineers is expensive.
 There is a caveat to this approach.
 Scaling is not seamless with Google Cloud Services and migration to a new service - AWS, Azure or any other cloud infrastructure provider.

 Firebase cloud functions are serverless functions that are trigged by an event set up in the code that provisions Google Cloud Servers functionality.
 Serverless means there is no dedicated machine running your code at all time.
 Code is deployed to the servers and is run when an event you have set up in your code is triggered.